Skip navigation

 Develop Your Cybersecurity Law Expertise Online

-The Master of Arts in Law – Cybersecurity Law is a highly marketable law concentration that offers rewarding payoffs, due to the shortage of qualified cybersecurity professionals.
-It will prepare you to manage cases related to the complexities of cybercrimes against the government, businesses, property, groups and individuals.
+The Master of Arts in Law – Cybersecurity Law is a highly marketable law concentration that can offer rewarding payoffs, due to the shortage of qualified cybersecurity professionals.
+It can prepare you to manage cases related to the complexities of cybercrimes against the government, businesses, property, groups and individuals.
 Presented from a Christian worldview, this is an online law program.

 ADVANCE YOUR KNOWLEDGE OF CYBERSECURITY LAW